Horned Frogs looking to become bowl eligible

-One of the more popular players to ever don the Purple and White, Dan Sharp is in his 13th year during his second stint as an assistant coach at his alma mater.
-He doubles as the tight ends and special teams coach.
+One of the more popular players to ever don the TCU uniform, Dan Sharp is in his 13th year during his second stint as an assistant coach at his alma mater.
+He doubles as the tight ends coach and special teams coordinator.

 TCU had the first-team All-MW return specialist all seven seasons it was in the league (McCoy, 2011; Jeremy Kerley, 2008-10; Brian Bonner, 2006-07; Cory Rodgers, 2005).

-Under Sharp's tutelage in 2010, Kerley received All-America honors and was named the Mountain West Special Teams Player of the Year.Additionally, he was one of three finalists for the Paul Hornung Award and a 2011 fifth-round draft pick of the New York Jets.
+Under Sharp's tutelage in 2010, Kerley received All-America honors and was one of three finalists for the Paul Hornung Award.
+He was also a 2011 fifth-round draft pick of the New York Jets.

 TCU topped the nation in 2009 in kickoff return average with a 29.2-yard mark.
-The Horned Frogs led the Mountain West in kickoff and punt returns as they had three special teams touchdowns.
+The Horned Frogs had three special teams touchdowns.
 Kerley returned two punts for scores and received All-America honors as a return specialist, while McCoy returned a kickoff 81 yards for a touchdown en route to setting a single-season TCU record with a 35.9-yard average.

 Placekicker Nick Browne and punter Joey Biasatti were semifinalists for the Lou Groza and Ray Guy Awards, respectively, during the 2002 campaign.
 Browne earned All-America honors and was the Conference USA Special Teams Player of the Year in 2003.